alesya-h/linux_detect_tablet_mode/README.md

 ## Installation

+1. Add your user to the `input` group (`sudo gpasswd --add username input`) and relogin to apply group membership.
-1. Install ruby and stdbuf (most likely you already have them preinstalled)
+2. Install ruby and stdbuf (most likely you already have them preinstalled)
-2. Clone it somewhere, and optionally symlink `watch_tablet` into any directory in your $PATH
+3. Clone this repo somewhere, and optionally symlink `watch_tablet` into any directory in your $PATH
-3. Copy a config file into `~/.config/watch_tablet.yml`
+4. Copy a config file into `~/.config/watch_tablet.yml`
-4. Adjust the config (see below)
+5. Adjust the config (see below)
+6. Test it by running `watch_tablet` in a terminal and flipping your laptop to tablet and back.
+You should see commands from the config being executed.
+Press Ctrl+C to terminate it.
-5. Add `watch_tablet &` to your `~/.xinitrc`
+7. After you confirmed that everything works, add `watch_tablet &` to your `~/.xinitrc`
-6. Restart your desktop session and enjoy
+8. Restart your desktop session and enjoy

 ### Arch Linux